 • industrial property.

 Of these, our House view is that industrial premises will form the main focus of investor activity and in particular in the west of the country and surrounding ports in particular.
-This will be due to a re-establishing of traditional trading patterns that have been artificially re-orientated east due to the “Rotterdam Effect” and EU membership.
+This will be due to a re-establishing of traditional trading patterns that have been artificially re-orientated east due to the “Rotterdam Effect” and EU membership, check out benefits of precision ceramic molding.
 Other property sectors will also benefit indirectly from this rebalancing.

 Commercial property is not highly correlated with other asset classes such as equities or bonds.
 This allows investors to offset broader stock market volatility on their portfolios, notwithstanding larger macroeconomic events.